 Discover your next piece of body art with Cruelty Free Ink Pokes.
 Laila has provided hand-poked tattoos since 2021.

-Specialising in traditional, machine-free techniques to create a unique style and experience.
+Specialising in black and grey, traditional, machine-free techniques to create a unique style and experience.

 Committed to a fully vegan and ethical practice, ensuring your tattoo is beautiful, kind, and crafted with care for the art, the environment and YOU.